lextiz/py-strace2pcap/README.md

 ## UNIX domain sockets

 By default the converter emits the original AF_INET/AF_INET6 packets only.
-Pass `--capture-unix-socket` to synthesise realistic Ethernet/IP/TCP flows for UNIX stream sockets.
-Each inode is mapped to a deterministic 5-tuple (`10.0.0.X:ephemeral → 10.0.1.X:50051`) so Wireshark can decode HTTP/2 and gRPC traffic automatically.
-The synthesiser emits a three-way handshake once per flow, coalesces adjacent writes from the same direction, and generates FIN/ACK pairs when `close()`/`shutdown()` are observed.
+Pass `--capture-unix-socket` to synthesise Ethernet/IP/TCP flows for UNIX stream sockets.
+Each inode is mapped to a deterministic 5-tuple (`10.0.0.X:ephemeral → 10.0.1.X:50051`) so Wireshark can decode HTTP/2 and gRPC traffic.
+The synthesiser emits a single handshake per flow, keeps FIN/ACK pairs in sync with the observed `close()`/`shutdown()`, and buffers writes until complete HTTP/2 frames are available.
+During resynchronisation any stray bytes are forwarded as "opaque" TCP payloads so nothing is discarded.
 Disable AF_INET/6 processing with `--no-capture-net` when you only need the UNIX side of the conversation.

-The UNIX pipeline buffers outgoing bytes until a full HTTP/2 frame is available so Wireshark always receives frame-aligned TCP segments.
-Any stray data encountered during re-synchronisation is preserved and emitted as an "opaque" TCP payload before the next aligned frame, and the final `close()`/EOF flush guarantees that no bytes are dropped.

 ```console
 py_strace2pcap.py --capture-unix-socket --no-capture-net output.pcap < trace.log